 Switch off the stove and transfer the halwa to a greased bowl.

-You can either serve it in a bowl or roll it into small rectangular pieces, just like they are served at weddings.
+You can either serve it in a bowl or roll it into small rectangular pieces wrapped in parchment paper, just like they are served at weddings.

 Comments